daisvke/darkly/images-sql-injection-breach/Resources/report.md

 Url : list_images
 ```

 The result reveals a `list_images` table, which should correspond to the available table, and two interesting columns: `title` and `comment`.
-Subsequently, we will send the following request to retrieve these two fields from all users in the database:<br />
+Subsequently, we will send the following request to retrieve these two fields from all images in the database:<br />
 <br />
 INPUT:
 ```